Every Ping Pong Serve (With Pictures)

 • Continue your racket motion a little past the ball to ensure you don’t slow down upon contact

-5. Shovel serve
+5. Shovel Serve

 The shovel serve is very closely linked with the reverse pendulum serve.
 It produces anti-clockwise sidespin and has a similar serving motion.
 However, it is much easier to learn.